-Brunei Darussalam has met all aspects of the terms of reference (OECD, 2017[3]) (ToR) for the calendar year 2019 (year in review) that can be met in the absence of rulings being issued in practice.
+Brunei Darussalam has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), and no recommendations are made.

 Brunei Darussalam can legally issue five types of rulings within the scope of the transparency framework.